vikramaruchamy/DO/patroni_first_review.md

 <p>HAProxy is installed successfully.</p>
 <p>Now all the installations are complete in the relevant servers and you’ll start the configuration of etcd, Patroni and HAProxy.</p>
 <h2 id="step-6-—-configuring-etcd">Step 6 <strong>—</strong> Configuring etcd</h2>
-<p>etcd is a fault-tolerant, distributed key-value store <!--TODO We've already said this, perhaps expand on etcd within the context of this tutorial? --> that is used to store the state of the postgres cluster.
-You’ve installed etcd in the step3.</p>
+<p>etcd is a fault-tolerant, distributed key-value store that is used to store the state of the postgres cluster.
+It gracefully handles leader elections in the cluster and can tolerate machine failure, even in the leader node.</p>
+<p>You’ve installed etcd in the step3.</p>
 <p>Now, you will configure etcd to handle the leader elections in the highly available cluster and store the state of the postgres cluster.</p>
 <p>Using Patroni, all of the postgres nodes makes use of etcd to keep the postgres cluster up and running.</p>
 <p>During the installation of the etcd, a default etcd configuration file is created in the location <em>/etc/default/etcd</em>.</p>
-<p><code>vim</code> tool is used edit the file.
-Use  <code>sudo vim</code> to open the file in the edit mode.
-If you do not use <code>sudo</code>, vim will open the file in the read only mode.</p>
+<p><code>nano</code> tool is used edit the file.
+Use  <code>sudo nano</code> to open the file in the edit mode.
+If you do not use <code>sudo</code>, nano will open the file in the read only mode.</p>
 <p>Execute the below command to open and update the configuration file.</p>
 <pre class=" language-command"><code class="prism  language-command">[environment fourth]
-sudo vim /etc/default/etcd
+sudo nano /etc/default/etcd
 </code></pre>
-<p>Vim opens the file, press <code>i</code> to enter to the insert mode in VIM editor.</p>
+<p>nano opens the file.</p>
 <p>Now the etcd default configuration file is opened where all the parameters are commented.
 Look for the each of the below parameters, uncomment it and update the settings with the relevant etcd droplet IP address as give below.</p>
 <pre><code>[label /etc/default/etcd]
 ETCD_LISTEN_PEER_URLS="http://&lt;^&gt;node-4-server-ip&lt;^&gt;:2380"